Canoe/Kayak – Sprint

-All events are designated by a letter and number indicating the type of boat (canoe or kayak) and the number of paddlers in the boat as well as the distance to be covered.
+All events are designated by a letter and number indicating the type of boat (C for canoe or K for kayak) and the number of paddlers in the boat as well as the distance to be covered.
 Each event features eight racing lanes.
 Depending on the number of entries, there will be preliminary heats, semifinals and finals.
 The A final ranks the first eight places and the B final determines places 9 through 16.

 Canada’s Olympic Canoe/Kayak Sprint History (Pre-Paris 2024)

-Canadian paddlers have been winning Olympic medals since the sport made its debut at Berlin 1936 where Frank Amyot won gold in the C-1 1000m and Frank Saker and Harvery Charters won silver in the C-2 10,000m to go with their bronze in the C-2 1000m.
+Canadian paddlers have been winning Olympic medals since the sport made its debut at Berlin 1936 where Frank Amyot won gold in the C-1 1000m and Frank Saker and Harvey Charters won silver in the C-2 10,000m to go with their bronze in the C-2 1000m.
 After a pair of medals at London 1948 and one at Helsinki 1952, it would be another 24 years before a Canadian paddler stood on an Olympic podium, when John Wood won C-1 500m silver on home waters at Montreal 1976.